venomouscyanide/DeepLearningPython35/README.md

 ## Overview

-Forked to help me with following http://neuralnetworksanddeeplearning.com/
+Forked to help me with follow http://neuralnetworksanddeeplearning.com/
 <br> There are no improvements made to the code.
 Rather, just reformatting and type hinting to help me follow the code easier.

 ### neuralnetworksanddeeplearning.com integrated scripts for Python 3.5.2 and Theano with CUDA support